 Want to be an Energy Star Kid?
 Learn more about renewable energy, solar energy and other ways to save our planet through energy saving tips, fun facts, games and trivia through the Energy Star's kids link.

 Adjust the Temperature

 - Set your thermostat at high as comfortably possible in the summer.
 The smaller the difference between the indoor and outdoor temperatures, the lower your overall cooling bill will be.

-- Keep your house warmer than normal when you are away, and lower the thermostat setting to 78 degrees F only when you are at the home and need cooling.
+- Keep your house warmer than normal when you are away, and lower the thermostat setting to 78 degrees Fahrenheit only when you are at the home and need cooling.

-Don't heat your home with Appliances and lighting
+Avoid Heating your Home with Appliances and Lighting

 Lighting SolutionsLight your home using the same amount of light for less money.
 An average household dedicates about 5% of its energy budget to lighting.
 Switching to energy-efficient lighting is one of the fastest ways to cut your energy bills.
 By replacing your home's five most frequently used light fixtures or bulbs with models that have earned the ENERGY STAR, you can save $75 each year.